Who is this article for?

 CrashPlan for Small Business, no.

-Code42 CrashPlan's backup sets can back up to separate destinations or to a single destination.
-However, if you back up multiple sets to a single destination, your file exclusions and retention settings apply to both sets.
-This article provides examples illustrating how these settings are applied when multiple sets back up to a single destination.
+Backup sets can back up to separate destinations or to a single destination.
+However, if you back up multiple sets to a single destination, there are some important scenarios to consider.
+These considerations apply if you specify file exclusion rules, or if you specify unique version and deleted file retention preferences for the sets that share a destination.

 If you schedule multiple backup sets to run between specified times, and the backup sets go to the same destination, ensure that these times do not overlap.
 This ensures good backup performance.
 You can set backup sets to run on a specific schedule by changing the Backup will run setting to Between specified times.